wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/syscheck.rst

 ``directories``
 ---------------

 Use this option to add or remove directories to be monitored.
-They must be comma separated.
+The directories must be comma separated.

-All files and subdirectories will also be monitored.
+All files and subdirectories within the noted directories will also be monitored.

 Drive letters without directories are not valid.
 At a minimum the '.' should be included (``D:\.``).

-This should be set on the system you wish tomonitor (or in the agent.conf if appropriate).
+This is to be set on the system to be monitored (or in the agent.conf, if appropriate).

 .. topic:: Default value